willvieira/ms_STM-managed/manuscript/manuscript.md

 However, further experiments are necessary as the four simulated practices in our study are an approximation of real management practices.
 For instance, we simulated thinning as selective logging boreal species in favor of temperate species, while in practice, thinning generally focuses on reducing stand density and maintaining commercial species.
 Such density reduction is tricky to address with our model because local abundances are not accounted for.
-There is generally a mismatch between our simulations at the community stand resolution with the management practices that occur at the population level.
+There is generally a mismatch between our simulations at the community stand resolution with the management practices that occur from the individual to the population level.
 Being aware of that caveat, we urge future modelling studies to concomitantly represent forest dynamics at several organizational levels, while including detailed management practices.
 Demographic models are useful to predict how local mechanisms such as species interaction can scale up to determining species range limits at the metapopulation level [@Araujo2014; @Normand2014].
 However, these models are limited in the literature when compared with models at the metapopulation level [@Hylander2013].